towns-protocol/towns/servers/matrix-crypto-login-spec.md

 * username -- is the user ID to register.
 For Ethereum, this is the public address that starts with "0x".

-## Server respond with supported registration flow
+## Server responds with supported registration flow

 Refer to [Client-server API](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3register) in the section 401 response.